 In accordance with Title V of the 1990 Clean Air Act Amendments and 40 CFR Part 70, NYS developed an operating permit program (6 NYCRR Part 201-6).
 Prior to promulgation of Part 201-6, facilities such as those of Con Edison were issued Certificates to Operate by the NYSDEC which allowed the facility to operate in accordance with applicable federal and State regulations.
 The NYSDEC has issued a Title V permit for the HA Station.
-The installation of new boilers, the shutdown of the LP Boilers and the switch in fuels would represent significant modifications of the Title V facility permit.
+The upgrade of Boiler 100 along with the installation of two new boilers, the shutdown of the LP Boilers and the switch in fuels would represent significant modifications of the Title V facility permit.

-6.3.11 Clean Air Act Title III Requirements
+7.4.11 Clean Air Act Title III Requirements